mattrixman/get_latest/README.md

 ## Goal

-Your goal is to configure this machine so your tests run against the *latest version* every night at midnight.
+Configure your machine so that the super awesome tests run against the *latest version* of web-react every night at midnight.
 After a week, the output of `./view_nightly_test_runs.sh` should resemble this:

     [2018-02-17] Super Awesome Tests run against version: facd0bc [2018-02-18] Super Awesome Tests run against version: f3668b9